 Please join authors Michael Stern and Alan Hess for a presentation on the recently released Rizzoli publication Hollywood Modern: Houses of the Stars.
 This new book explores the relationship between celebrities and works of very high-caliber modern architecture, starting in the 1920’s and continuing to today.
 Included in the book are gorgeous photos of the houses, as well as little seen informal portraits of the stars and wonderfully detailed texts that tell the story of these members of the glitterati, touching on film, fashion, architecture, and the everyday lives of legends.
 Hollywood Modern: Houses of the Stars spans the modern era, from moderne homes of the 1930s, through mid-century modern designs, to the present day.
-Following the presentation, Michael and Alan will host a panel discussion with soon-to-be-announced special celebrities, to hear of their experiences and insights of living in a significant architectural home.
+Following the presentation, Michael and Alan will host a panel discussion with actress and preservationist, Kelly Lynch, Hugh Kaptur, the desert modernist architect who designed Steve McQueen’s residence, and others to be announced, to hear of their experiences and insights of living in a significant architectural home.

 Michael Stern curated the landmark exhibition "Julius Shulman: Palm Springs," which formed the basis of his book, with Alan Hess, Julius Shulman: Palm Springs, (Rizzoli, 2008), a book that's on everyone's coffee table in Palm Springs.
 He is a sought after guide for exclusive home tours of Palm Springs.

 Alan Hess is an architect, a preservationist, a sought after lecturer, and architecture critic since 1968 for the San Jose Mercury News.
 He is author of twenty books exploring overlooked chapters in 20th century architecture.
 He is responsible for qualifying several landmark buildings for the National Register of Historic Places in California and Arizona.